Adaptive XAI

 Simone Borsci is an Associate Professor of Human Factors and Cognitive Ergonomics at the University of Twente (Netherlands).
 His research spans across Human factors and ergonomics, interaction with technology and artefacts, usability and accessibility studies, and user experience analysis in ubiquitous computing contexts.

-Alan Chamberlain is a Senior Research Fellow at the University of Nottingham (United Kingdom).
+Alan Chamberlain is a Principal Research Fellow at the University of Nottingham (United Kingdom).
 His research is based on Human-Computer Interaction, Ethnography, Action Research, Participatory Design, and User Engagement in order to develop networks of people who are able to involve themselves in the practices of innovation and design.

 Andrew Fish is an Honorary Reader at the University of Liverpool (United Kingdom).
 He has wide-ranging interests rooted in Mathematics and Computer Science with specific interests in visual representations across areas of visual languages, logics and interfaces, combinatorial knot theory and information visualisation.